Rangpur, Bangladesh: Road

 A BRTC double-decker bus of the City bus service in Rangpur.

 Rangpur is well connected by highways to Chittagong and Dhaka, as well as other parts of Rangpur.
-It takes about 6 to 7 hours by road to reach the capital Dhaka by National Highway 5.
+It takes about 6 to 7 hours by road to reach the capital, Dhaka, by National Highway 5.
 Bus services to other major districts are also available from Rangpur.
 Highway links to India have been established through the Asian Highway 2.
-Rangpur also has a BRTC Double Decker bus service, which connects the suburbs of the city to city center.
+Rangpur also has a BRTC double-decker bus service, which connects the suburbs of the city to the city center.

 Railway

 The Rangpur Railway Station is the main railway station providing trains on national routes operated by the state-run Bangladesh Railway.
-The Rangpur Express is a Bangladeshi Intercity train which runs between Rangpur and Dhaka.
-Other trains running between Rangpur and Dhaka are, Kurigram Express and Lalmoni Express.
+The Rangpur Express is a Bangladeshi intercity train that runs between Rangpur and Dhaka.
+Other trains running between Rangpur and Dhaka are the Kurigram Express and Lalmoni Express.